|

 - LSD is calculated and entries ranked on there Mean values divided

-by LSD, which is a superior way to visually compare the entries.
+by LSD, which is a superior way to visually compare multiple entries.

 |